bplmaps/heaven-and-earth/content/encoded-toponyms.md

 Pegg, Richard A. and Papelitzky, Elke, 2024.
 "The Blue Maps of China: Considerations of Materiality and Function in China and Japan," in *Maps and Colours*, Federal Ministry of Education and Research, Germany, Brill, ch.
 14, pp. 190-204.

-Pegg, Richard A. and Papelitzky, Elke, forthcoming. *Correlating Heaven and Earth: The Blue Maps of China*, MacLean Collection and University of Chicago Press.
+Pegg, Richard A. and Papelitzky, Elke, forthcoming. *The Chinese Blue Maps: Correlating Heaven and Earth in the Early 19th Century*, MacLean Collection and University of Chicago Press.

 Wang, Michelle 2023. *The Art of Terrestrial Diagrams in Early China*.
 University of Chicago Press.